 I get fired up by being around people who are constantly growing and reaching their potential.
 I look for opportunities where I’m able to tie a person’s unique ability to his or her role or provide an outlet to discover true professional passion.
 I love knowing that I helped them get to the next level.

 Today, it’s not a matter of if employees leave, but when.
 When someone leaves alligatortek, it will be bittersweet because they are leaving stronger and better than when they joined the team.
-Yet, even though they flew the coop, we can say we helped bring them to the next level.
+Yet even though they flew the coop, we can say we helped bring them to the next level.

 In our world, leaders look to develop other leaders, growing people to take over for you, whereas a manager is more directive.
-At alligatortek we look for people to grow personally and professionally, which means providing them with the opportunity to make decisions.
+At alligatortek, we look for people to grow personally and professionally, which means providing them with the opportunity to make decisions.
 That’s what a typical leadership model is, as opposed to management.

 If I could do it again, I would invest in more human capital.
 Our biggest lesson learned was the importance of hiring really talented and amazing team members as soon as possible.

-If you were to ask anyone in our company what the core values are, they wouldn’t struggle to remember them.
+If you were to ask anyone in our company what our core values are, they wouldn’t struggle to remember them.
 We hire to them, we screen to them, we live by them.
-If I could rewind the clock, I would have really embodied that from the beginning–as opposed to having to learn it.
+If I could rewind the clock, I would have really embodied that from the beginning—as opposed to having to learn it.

 The mission is based on my own personal mantra: “To whom much is given, much is expected.”
 The company became a natural extension of that statement: alligatortek helps other companies achieve their potential.
 When a company wants to get to the next level but doesn’t know how to get there, we are their vehicle.
 For our team members, it is the same thing—we serve as a personal and professional launching pad.

 The core values started with values that were important to me.
-Then, our leadership team went through an exercise where they threw sheets of paper on the wall and listed what was most meaningful to them.
-Our values — stewardship, positive attitude, accountability and excellence — are the collective response of the group.
+Then our leadership team went through an exercise where they threw sheets of paper on the wall and listed what was most meaningful to them.
+Our values—stewardship, positive attitude, accountability, and excellence—are the collective response of the group.

 You have a unique set of talents to bring to the organization.
-Look for an opportunity where you can be a contributor–where you can help that organization get to the next level.
+Look for an opportunity where you can be a contributor, where you can help that organization get to the next level.
 Ask questions like, “Hey, I can bring X to the table.
 Do you think I’ll have an opportunity to use that here?”